ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Mix-The-DApp-IDE.rst

 similar)

-"Ethereum URL" is the url that users will use in AlethZero or Mist to access your ÐApp.
+"Ethereum URL" is the url that users will use in AlethZero or Mist to access your dapp.

-"Formatted Ethereum URL" is the url that users will use in AlethZero or Mist to access your ÐApp.
+"Formatted Ethereum URL" is the url that users will use in AlethZero or Mist to access your dapp.

 "Gas Price" shows the default gas price of the network.
 You can also specify a different value.

-"Registration Cost" will display the amount of ether you need to register your ÐApp url.
+"Registration Cost" will display the amount of ether you need to register your dapp url.